Xilinx/Vitis_Libraries/docs/api-reference.rst

 -----------------------

 Based on the number of pixels to process per clock cycle and the type parameter, there are different possible data types.
-The xfOpenCV library uses these datatypes for internal processing and inside the ``xf::Mat`` class.
+The Vitis vision library uses these datatypes for internal processing and inside the ``xf::cv::Mat`` class.
 The following are a few supported types:

--  ``XF_TNAME(TYPE,NPPC)`` resolves to the data type of the data member of the ``xf::Mat`` object.
+-  ``XF_TNAME(TYPE,NPPC)`` resolves to the data type of the data member of the ``xf::cv::Mat`` object.
 For instance, ``XF_TNAME(XF_8UC1,XF_NPPC8)`` resolves to ``ap_uint<64>``.
 -  ``Word width = pixel depth * number of channels * number of pixels to process per             cycle (NPPC)``.
 -  ``XF_DTUNAME(TYPE,NPPC)`` resolves to the data type of the pixel.
 For